sandeep-cloud-dba/sql-server-dba-labs/performance-tuning/ReadMe.md

 # Nested loop Join

-    1. takes data from outer input and process against the inner input for each row. if the outer input returns 290 rows, the inner input will be executed 290 times once for each row from outer input, each execution of inner side performs the efficient seek using the value pushed form the outer input.
+    1.takes data from outer input and process against the inner input for each row. if the outer input returns 290 rows, the inner input will be executed 290 times once for each row from outer input, each execution of inner side performs the efficient seek using the value pushed form the outer input.
     2. Nested loop is generally efficient when
            Outer Input is small
            Inner Put is indexed
            Matching rows can be found quickly using seeks

-    4. A large Estimated vs Actual Rows difference doesn't automatically mean bad performance, but it is a strong clue that the optimizer may have chosen a suboptimal plan.
+    4.A large Estimated vs Actual Rows difference doesn't automatically mean bad performance, but it is a strong clue that the optimizer may have chosen a suboptimal plan.
 This Could be because of

             Stale or missing Statistics on predicate
             Volume or distribution of data has been changed significantly since the last stats, on the column